-This special permit is not situated in or will disproportionately impact any predominantly lowincome populations.
+This special permit will not be situated in, or disproportionately impact, any predominantly lowincome populations.
 The demographic information for the special permit segments using EPA EJScreen (2023) is shown in Table 5.
-The total population within a 0.5-mile radius of each of the special permit segments ranges from 226 to 746.
-The low-income population in the special permit segments ranges from 31 percent in to 40 percent.
-The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
-As described in the special permit, FGT must apply alternative risk control measures to the special permit segments to provide an acceptable margin of safety and environmental protection to meet the requirements of 49 CFR 192.611(a)(3)(iii) as outlined in the special permit conditions.
-Implementing enhanced inspection and assessment practices throughout the special permit inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, extends pipeline safety benefits to a much greater area and thus would not have an adverse impact on the local population.
-In addition, avoiding pipe excavation, replacement, and pressure testing would minimize costs to the operator, would avoid delivery interruptions and supply shortages, and avert environmental disturbance.
-Thus, the increased safety measures associated with the special permit would benefit local populations.
+The total population within a 0.5-mile radius of each of the special permit segments ranges from 0 to 1,155.
+The low-income population in the special permit segments ranges from 12 percent to 37 percent.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that will be necessitated if the special permit was not granted.
+As described in the special permit, FGT must apply alternative risk control measures to the special permit segments to provide an acceptable margin of safety and environmental protection to meet the requirements of 49 CFR 192.611 as outlined in the special permit conditions.
+Implementing enhanced inspection and assessment practices throughout the special permit inspection areas, in lieu of replacing the small sections of pipe experiencing the class location changes, extends pipeline safety benefits to a much greater area, and thus will not have an adverse impact on the local population.
+In addition, avoiding pipe excavation, replacement, and pressure testing will minimize costs to the operator, will avoid delivery interruptions and supply shortages, and avert environmental disturbance.
+Thus, the increased safety measures associated with the special permit will benefit local populations.

 5) Aesthetics: The visual character of the special permit segments and the special permit inspection areas will not be changed by the approval of this special permit request.
 The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
 Therefore, the issuance of the requested special permit will not result in aesthetic impacts to the affected special permit segments or special permit inspection areas.

-Denial of the special permit request would require the replacement or pressure testing of the pipeline segment associated with this special permit request ("Granted" Alternative).
+Denial of the special permit request would require the replacement or pressure testing of the pipeline segment associated with this special permit request.
 Pipe replacement would require removal of the existing pipe and installation of a new pipe.
-Also, pipe replacement would result in the use of heavy equipment and ground disturbance.
+This would result in the use of heavy equipment and ground disturbance.
 Furthermore, pressure testing would also require disturbances along the pipeline ROW.

-6) Agricultural Resources: As shown in Table 6 below, three (3) special permit segments cross or are adjacent to agricultural land for a total of 1,642 feet (approximately 0.31 miles).
+6) Agricultural Resources: As shown in Table 5, two special permit segments cross or are adjacent to agricultural land for a total of 2,519 feet (0.48 mile).
 The issuance of the special permit will reduce short term impact to agricultural resources in the special permit segments.
-Increased monitoring and maintenance requirements imposed by the special permit conditions could increase these activities causing temporary and isolated impacts to the special permit inspection areas throughout the duration of the special permit.
+Increased monitoring and maintenance requirements imposed by the special permit conditions could increase these activities causing temporary and isolated impacts to the special permit inspection area throughout the duration of the special permit.
 The objective of the special permit is to avoid the higher impact construction activities associated with pipeline replacement in the ROW along the special permit segments.